cksystemsteaching/selfie/manuscript/encoding.md

 {line-numbers=off}
 ```
 > ./selfie -c manuscript/code/hello-world.c -o hello-world.m -c manuscript/code/hello-world-minified.c -o hello-world-minified.m
-./selfie: this is selfie's starc compiling manuscript/code/hello-world.c
+./selfie: selfie compiling manuscript/code/hello-world.c with starc
 ...
-./selfie: 600 bytes with 144 instructions and 24 bytes of data written into hello-world.m
+./selfie: 632 bytes with 116 instructions and 40 bytes of data written into hello-world.m
-./selfie: this is selfie's starc compiling manuscript/code/hello-world-minified.c
+./selfie: selfie compiling manuscript/code/hello-world-minified.c with starc
 ...
-./selfie: 600 bytes with 144 instructions and 24 bytes of data written into hello-world-minified.m
+./selfie: 632 bytes with 116 instructions and 40 bytes of data written into hello-world-minified.m
 ```

 and then check that both files are indeed identical: